colinodell/AdafruitSerialRGBLCD/README.md

-# adafruit-serial-rgb-lcd
+# AdafruitSerialRGBLCD
 Firmware library for [Adafruit's USB + Serial Backpack Kit with 16x2 RGB LCD](https://www.adafruit.com/products/782).

 This library only supports the TTL serial connection.

 ## Supported Boards

-Currently this library only supports the Particle Photon.
-It should be possible to support other boards (including Arduinos) by modifying the constructor and `write()` methods to use `Serial` instead of `Serial1`, though this is currently untested.
+This library has been tested with the Particle Photon and Adafruit Huzzah ESP8266.
+Other Arduino boards should work too (but may require minor changes to the library).

-### Particle Photon
+### Wiring

 Wire the board as follows:

- - Red wire to +5V (VIN)
+ - Red wire to +5V (VIN, VBUS, etc.)
  - Black wire to ground (GND)
  - White wire to TX

-Even though the Photon operates at 3.3v logic, powering it via USB does provide just under 5V output on the VIN pin, which is sufficient for powering the LCD backpack.
-Furthermore, because data is only being transmitted from the Photon, we don't have to worry about level shifting.
+Even though the Particle Photon and Adafruit Huzzah operate at 3.3v logic, powering it via USB does provide ~5V output on one of the pins, which is sufficient for powering the LCD backpack.
+Furthermore, because data is only being transmitted from the device (and not received from it to the board), we don't have to worry about level shifting.

-### Arduino

-As mentioned above, this library should work on Arduinos with minimal changes.
-Please submit a PR if you get it working!

 ## Documentation